nterrell4264/Astral-Outbreak/LevelEditor/README.txt

 	Note: The Map Editor will open up the currently saved LevelMap file if it is avaialable (this is the file saved by the editor).
 			If it cannot find a LevelMap.dat, it will just grab the current map from the main game instead.

+	Note: The level editor will automatically make a backup whenever you close it or make a new map.